apache/druid/integration-tests-ex/docs/compose.md

 * `<service>.env` - Properties unique to one service.
 This is the test equivalent to the `service/runtime.properties` files.

+### MySQL Driver

+Unit tests can use any MySQL driver, typically MySQL or MariaDB.
+The tests use MySQL by default.
+Choose a different driver by setting the `MYSQL_DRIVER_CLASSNAME` environment variable when running tests.
+The variable chooses the selected driver both in the Druid server running in a container, and in the test "clients".

 ### Special Environment Variables

 Druid properties can be a bit awkward and verbose in a test environment.
 A number of